sunsided/space-partitioning/README.md

 ### QuadTrees

-Partitions 2D space into a tree of four segments each.
+Partitions 2D space into a tree of four non-overlapping segments each.
 Intersection tests are only implemented using axis-aligned bounding boxes.
 The tree is currently implemented using `i32` types only to speed up intersection tests; proper pre-scaling of floating-point data is therefore required.